-- 1. Ijarah may be concluded for an a described (forward) Ijarah in an accurate way, whereby the lessee customer asks the bank to prepare and make ready a specified asset or a certain property and lease it after it becomes available and ready. - The bank may make ready the asset or property even if it is not owned by it (where an agreement is concluded to hand over the described (forward) asset during the period of the contract).
+- 1. Ijarah may be concluded for an a described (forward) Ijarah in an accurate way, whereby the lessee customer asks the bank to prepare and make ready a specified asset or a certain property and lease it after it becomes available and ready. - 2.
+The bank may make ready the asset or property even if it is not owned by it (where an agreement is concluded to hand over the described (forward) asset during the period of the contract). - 3.
+It is not a requirement of the described (forward) Ijarah that the rental should be paid in advance as long as the lease is not executed according to the contract of Salam (or Salaf).